MedreamerCoder/oncology-fertility-preservation/README.md

 the manuscript **“Development and validation of a retrieval-augmented generative artificial intelligence system for oncofertility decision support.”**

-YuHub is a clinician-supervised research system.
+OncoFert-LLM is a clinician-supervised research system.
 Nothing in this repository is medical advice, and the material must not be used for autonomous diagnosis, treatment selection, or treatment delay.

 ## What is currently included

 - `cases_rubric_modelResponse.json`: 20 de-identified clinical cases, their
-  individualized consequence-weighted rubrics, and responses from YuHub, DeepSeek, and Qwen.
+  individualized consequence-weighted rubrics, and responses from OncoFert-LLM, DeepSeek, and Qwen.
-- `src/yuhub_repro/`: data validation, weighted scoring, case-level statistics, MCQ analysis, usability summaries, ICCs, and clustered bootstrap confidence intervals.
+- `src/OncoFert-LLM_repro/`: data validation, weighted scoring, case-level statistics, MCQ analysis, usability summaries, ICCs, and clustered bootstrap confidence intervals.
 - `workflow/reference_architecture.yaml`: a manuscript-derived, non-executable